GaitASMS: Gait Recognition by Adaptive Structured Spatial Representation and Multi-Scale Temporal Aggregation: Proposed Method

 \textbf{Training Loss.} In this paper, we introduce the combined loss function which consists of the triplet loss \cite{ref30} and cross-entropy loss to train the proposed network.
 The triplet loss is utilized to decrease the intra-class distances while increasing the inter-class distance, in addition to the cross-entropy loss employed for classification that facilitates the optimization of the model during training.
 The combined loss function is represented as

 where \(L_{t r i}\) and \(L_{c s e}\) indicate the triplet loss and cross-entropy loss, separately. \(L_{t r i}\) is formulated as

 where \(d_{p}\) is the Euclidean distance between positive sample pairs, and \(d_{n}\) is the distance between negative sample pairs.
 The \(margin\) is a hyper-parameter that adjusts the optimization difficulty.
 Similar to the implementation of OpenGait \cite{ref31}, we use Batch ALL as the sampling strategy.
 Each batch is formed as \((P\times K)\), where \(P\) is the number of subject classes and \(K\) denotes the number of samples for a subject class.
-Due to the memory limitation, the length of gait sequences is set to \(T\) during the training stage. \textbf{Test Stage.} In the test stage, we divide the gait datasets into gallery set and probe set for evaluation.
+Due to the memory limitation, the length of gait sequences is set to \(T\) during the training stage.
+The hardware platform consists of an Intel(R) Xeon(R) Silver 4110 CPU @ 2.10GHz, 64GB of RAM, and is equipped with 4 GTX 3090 Ti graphics cards. \textbf{Test Stage.} In the test stage, we divide the gait datasets into gallery set and probe set for evaluation.
 It is worth noting that the samples from the gallery set are labeled data, while the samples in the probe set are used for prediction.
 The proposed network can extract the final gait representation from all frames of the samples belonging to different subject classes.
 Specifically, we calculate the Euclidean distance between the feature representations in the probe set and the other feature representations in the gallery set.
 The label of the gallery sample which has the smallest distance from this probe sample can be assigned to the probe sample.
 Finally, the Rank-1 recognition accuracy is calculated to evaluate the performance.